 View this post on Instagram

-Yamagishi, a former bodybuilding competitor who retired a few years ago, recently announced that he will not be returning to the sport for financial gain.
-Instead, he believes that bodybuilding has already helped him achieve the American Dream.
+Recently, Hidetada Yamagishi made a clear statement about his return to bodybuilding.
+Importantly, he emphasized that his decision is not driven by money.
+Instead, he sees the sport as the vehicle that helped him achieve the American Dream.
 “I’m not making money from competing, I’m spending money,” Yamagishi said.
-“But still, bodybuilding has made me in this position, it made my American Dream come true.”
+“But still, bodybuilding has made me in this position.
+It made my American Dream come true.”

-At his last contest, the 49-year-old took 14th place in the 212 division of the 2020 Olympia contest.
-Yamagishi reflected on his performance and revealed that he didn’t feel like he belonged on the Olympia stage.
-“To be honest, I wasn’t belonging there but I just competed because I qualified so that was the last time,” he said.
+At his last contest, Yamagishi placed 14th in the 212 division at the 2020 Olympia.
+Reflecting on that performance, he admitted he didn’t feel he belonged on the Olympia stage.
+“To be honest, I wasn’t belonging there, but I just competed because I qualified,” he explained.
+“So that was the last time.”

 Here is the Streaming: